 There is no clear-cut answer to that question (But see, Guarisco v.
 Daphne, 825 So.2d 750 (Ala.2002), discussed below).
 The interpretation of what constitutes a public purpose will, of course, vary from official to official.
-What one councilmember sees as a benefit to the public will be seen by others as a detriment.
+What one council member sees as a benefit to the public may be seen by another as a detriment.
 Officials will have to resolve these issues by debate and should rely heavily on the advice of their attorneys.